SBA Shuttered Venue Operators (SVO) Grant Program: Guide To Eligibility Requirements & Application

 - Necessary insurance payments

-You Can’t Get A Shuttered Venue Grant & A PPP Loan
+You Can’t Get An SVO Grant & A Round 2 PPP Loan

 Here’s the bad news.
-If you’re thinking of getting a shuttered venue grant, you need to be aware that you can’t, as of this moment, combine it with a PPP loan.
-However, this only applies to PPP loans received after December 27, 2020.
-If you received a PPP loan before this date, you can still qualify for a shuttered venue grant.
+If you’re thinking of getting a Shuttered Venue Grant, you need to be aware that you can no longer combine it with a PPP loan.
+However, this only applies to PPP loans received on or after December 27, 2020.
+Meaning that if you received a PPP loan on or after December 27, 2020, whether it was your first draw or second draw, you are not eligible for a Shuttered Venue Operators Grant.
+If you received a PPP loan before December 27, 2020, you can still qualify for the Shuttered Venue Operators Grant program.

-So who qualifies for the shuttered venues operators program?
+So who qualifies for the Shuttered Venue Operators Grant program?

 - Live Venue/Performing Arts Operators & Promoters, & Theatrical Producers: This means it’s your principal activity, wherein a cover charge is used to pay performers a percentage of proceeds.
 At least 70% of your revenue had to come from ticket sales, refreshments, merchandise, qualified fees, or educational initiatives.